dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ![Blazor client-side: The Blazor app runs on a UI thread inside the browser.](hosting-models/_static/client-side.png)

-To create a Blazor app using the client-side hosting model, use either of the following templates:
+To create a Blazor app using the client-side hosting model, use the **Blazor WebAssembly App** template ([dotnet new blazorwasm](/dotnet/core/tools/dotnet-new)).

-* **Blazor (client-side)** ([dotnet new blazor](/dotnet/core/tools/dotnet-new)) &ndash; Deployed as a set of static files.
-* **Blazor (ASP.NET Core Hosted)** ([dotnet new blazorhosted](/dotnet/core/tools/dotnet-new)) &ndash; Hosted by an ASP.NET Core server.
+After selecting the **Blazor WebAssembly App** template, you have the option of configuring the app to use an ASP.NET Core backend by selecting the **ASP.NET Core hosted** check box ([dotnet new blazorwasm --hosted](/dotnet/core/tools/dotnet-new)).
 The ASP.NET Core app serves the Blazor app to clients.
 The Blazor client-side app can interact with the server over the network using web API calls or [SignalR](xref:signalr/introduction).

 The templates include the *blazor.webassembly.js* script that handles: